Herbed cucumber tea sandwiches with cream cheese

 2 large avocados

-1 batch of herbed cashew cream cheese (see ), or shop-bought cream cheese
+1 batch of herbed cashew cream cheese (see recipe), or shop-bought vegan cream cheese

 1 medium cucumber, sliced into thin rounds